pedromessetti/angular-login-page/README.md

 ## Description :clipboard:

-This project is a simple login page built with Angular, made with the intention of knowing better and explore the framework.
+This project is a login page built with Angular, made with the intention of knowing better and explore the framework.

 ## Learnings :brain: